 As previously stated, Mary Branch was born in Virginia; however, her grandfather, Christopher Branch, and grandmother, Mary Addie Branch, were immigrants from England.
-They had married in London in 1619 at the age of 17.
+They had married in London in 1619 at about age 22.
 Christopher was part of a prominent family descended from several signers of the Magna Carta.
-He and his wife and small son arrived on the ship London Merchant.
-By 1625, they were settled in Henrico County, Virginia, where they eventually had six sons.
+He and his wife arrived on the ship London Merchant.
+By 1625, they were settled in Henrico County, Virginia, where they eventually had three sons.
 Unfortunately, Mary Addie Branch passed away in 1630.
 In 1639, Thomas served as a member of the Virginia House of Burgesses.
 His will is dated June 20, 1678, and was proved in February 1681/82.
 In the will he makes a bequest to his granddaughter, Mary Branch Jefferson.
 Several of his sons had preceded him in death.

 The paternal grandmother of both President Thomas Jefferson and John Robertson Jefferson was Mary Virginia Field Jefferson (left), wife of their grandfather, Capt.
 Thomas Jefferson.
 She was born in Virginia, but her mother and paternal grandfather were born in England.
 Her mother, Judith Soane, was born in Sussex County, England, in 1646, and immigrated to James City County, Virginia, in 1651.
 She was the widow of Henry Randolph when she married Peter Field in 1678, in Henrico County.
 At the time of her death, her name was Judith Soane Randolph Field.
 The paternal grandfather of Mary Virginia Field Jefferson–father-in-law of Judith Soane–was the English immigrant James Field.
 He arrived in 1624 on the ship Swan and settled in Elizabeth City, where he was listed with the militia.
-It is unknown if his wife, Ann Rogers Clark, was an immigrant.
+His wife, Ann Rogers Clark, was also an immigrant.

-Both the President and his cousin John had other immigrant ancestors, but the ones listed above are the only ones they shared unless there is an as yet unknown connection.
+Both the President and his cousin John had other immigrant ancestors, but the ones listed above are the only ones they shared as far as I know.
 I’ve always wondered how close John (b.
 1742) was to his cousin Thomas (b.
 1743) since they were almost the same age.
 I have a feeling that is one question that will never be answered.